PDBe-KB/component-ping-resources/README.md

 ## Basic usage

-The pinging component can be added to any Angular7+ apps.
+The pinging component can be added to any Angular v6 apps.

+#### 1.)
+Import the component:

-Import the component (e.g. in app.module.ts):
+Import the component in `app.module.ts` by default.
 ```
 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';